TNZO Governance

 9. Supply Distribution

-TNZO has a fixed maximum supply of 1,000,000,000 tokens.
+TNZO has a genesis supply of 1,000,000,000 tokens.
+Staking rewards introduce controlled inflation to fund network security and service provision; the base fee burn mechanism (EIP-1559) provides deflationary pressure.
 The distribution strategy prioritizes community ownership and decentralization.

 9.1 Allocation Overview